 Hot Chocolate on a Stick is a fun edible gift to give for Valentine’s Day or Christmas.
-With this post, learn to make hot chocolate on a stick, also called Hot Chocolate Spoons.
+With this recipe, learn to make hot chocolate on a stick, also called Hot Chocolate Spoons.

 Isn’t a steaming cup of hot chocolate one of the best things about winter?
 I love enjoying a creamy, sweet mug full of hot cocoa on cold days!